Morehead in Motion: Lab to Life

 Maximum sessions: 3 per day

-Students will use an Enzyme Linked Immunosorbent Assay (ELISA) to test for a simulated antigen with real antibodies.
+Students will use an Enzyme Linked Immunosorbent Assay (ELISA) to test for a simulated antigen with antibodies.
 This lab can be used to model how those in science and medical careers use this process to screen hypothetical patients for disease, test water samples for toxins, or another narrative that you request.

 Recommended for Biology, Earth/Environmental Science, Forestry courses, Trigonometry, Geometry, or 6th, 7th, or 8th grade science.